BananaChristian/Unnameable/README.md

 z=z+1i16;

 ```
+NOTE: I am still struggling with heap raised pointers heck this entire SAGE thing mostly paired with the compiler's last use analysis as I am experiencing memory leaks and who knows what I havent seen so yeah, It is really not ready

 ## Dynamic heap raising and custom allocators
 Unnameanle allows the user to create their own custom allocators and plug them in for the compiler to use them